zenno-astronautics/metalang99/README.md

 }
 ```

 That's how dealing with alternative data representations look like.
-Despite the fact that datatype99 is not a trivial metaprogram, its implementation is straightforward and the interface is type-safe.
+Despite the fact that datatype99 is not a trivial metaprogram, its implementation in Epilepsy is straightforward and the interface is type-safe.

 So, in summary, Epilepsy allows to do advanced metaprogramming in C. It allows to drastically improve quality of your code -- make it safer, cleaner, and more maintainable.